 - Why do I really want this item?

-Answering these questions can help you save money and prevent impulse spending.
+Answering these questions can help you save money and stop impulse spending.

 7. Choose your shopping buddies wisely

 Before heading out to the mall, choose to go with friends that have frugal spending habits.
-These habits might rub off on you too and prevent impulse spending.
+These habits might rub off on you too and can help you stop impulse spending.